Variational Quantum Algorithms: Applications

 \subsection{New frontiers}

-In this section we discuss an exciting application of the VQA framework where one draws on the fact that VQAs deal with systems that are quantum mechanical.
-That is, many VQAs have been propose to understand and exploit the mathematical and physical structure of quantum states, and quantum theory in general.
+In this section we discuss some exciting, recently proposed applications of VQAs.
+These applications highlight the fact that VQAs could be used to understand and exploit the mathematical and physical structure of quantum states, and quantum theory in general.